piskello/greemta/docs/index.md

 ## And compete to WIN the first prize of 4.000 EUROS!
 There are prizes for **8.000 &euro;** that will be awarded to 8 teams.
 See all [the prizes](https://challenge.greemta.eu/prizes/).

 You are invited to develop web application, interactive data analyses, visualizations, infographics based on data (see [datasets](https://challenge.greemta.eu/dataset/)) about the social and economic values of trees and green in Madrid.

+Deadline for submission: 15 December 2020.
 Check [the rules](https://challenge.greemta.eu/rules/).